Blendify/blender-manual/trunk/blender_docs/manual/advanced/command_line/arguments.rst

    ``//render_`` becomes ``//render_####``, writing frames as ``//render_0001.png``
 ``-E``, ``--engine`` ``<engine>``
-   Specify the render engine.
+   Specify the render engine
-   use -E help to list available engines.
+   use -E help to list available engines
 ``-t``, ``--threads`` ``<threads>``
-   Use amount of ``<threads>`` for rendering and other operations.
-   [1-64], 0 for systems processor count.
+   Use amount of ``<threads>`` for rendering and other operations [1-64], 0 for systems processor count.